Monday, February 1, 2010

 Take note: Obsessed is a serious film.
 You can tell that from the fact that the star is billed as Beyoncé Knowles.
 Not Beyoncé.
 Not even as Sasha Fierce.
 She is Beyoncé Knowles, so we know she's serious, and that the film is serious.
 It's a pity no one else is serious in this unintended comedy.

-Derek Charles (Idris Elba) is a successful executive (Executive Vice President I believe), with a beautiful wife, Sharon (Beyoncé...Knowles) and a new son.
-She wants to go back to school but for now is starting to set up house while he continues to work.
-At work, he meets Lisa Sheridan (Ali Larter), a new temp (or as his boss said, temp-tress.
-That, I should note, is about the only clever moment in the film).
+At work, he meets new temp Lisa Sheridan (Ali Larter).
 She quickly becomes fixated on Derek, even though she knows he's married.
 Her flirtations come to a head (no pun intended) at the Christmas party, where she comes close to raping him.
-He rebuffs her advances here and when she appears in his car wearing little except an overcoat.
-As we know, hell hath no fury...
+He rebuffs her repeated advances, even when she appears in his car wearing little except an overcoat.
+Despite his continuing rejections, Lisa won't be ignored, so to speak.

-Now, I confess, I love a good catfight as much as any man, but Obsessed is such an odd mix of suspense and laughter.
+Now, I confess, I love a good catfight as much as any man, and the final Lisa/Sharon confrontation is the highlight.
+Obsessed, however, is such an odd mix of suspense and laughter.
 I'm prepared to have some suspension of disbelief, but there are too many points of logic to contend with.
-Let's tackle a few.
-If he's a big cheese in his workplace, why doesn't he just fire her?
-After she tries to rape him at the Christmas party, I would figure that's enough for termination, although I doubt he'd need any reason to.

-There are TWO moments in Obsessed where only in the movies could it happen.
-One: right before Derek's going to tell Sharon what Lisa's been doing, Sharon's gotten off the phone with her sister.
-She tells Derek her sister's husband is leaving her...for someone he met at work.
+There are at least two moments in Obsessed where only in the movies could those moments happen.
+One is right before Derek goes to tell Sharon what Lisa's been doing.
+Sharon's gotten off the phone with her sister.
+She tells Derek her sister's husband is leaving her for someone he met at work.
 What are the odds something like this will happen right before Derek tells her about the woman flirting with him?
-Two: once Sharon discovers Lisa in her house and knocks her out, only in the movies would she stay there instead of calling the police or hitting the panic button.

 The performances match the ridiculousness of the plot.
 Ali Larter appears so uncomfortable throughout the film, as if she is trying to act but can't quite commit to either be camp or be serious.
 One would wonder if one of her other personalities from Heroes has taken over.
 Elba is unmemorable in his bland performance as Derek.
 Though their roles are small in the film, Lahti and Jerry O'Connell (as Derek's best friend Ben) are not given much to do.
 I especially fell sorry for Lahti, who's a very talented actress and deserves much better, though it's good to see her working.

-Worse off is Beyoncé...Knowles.
-She tries, and she tries well, but certain scenes, like when she is ever on the phone, shows she's still learning.
+Worse off is Queen Bey.
+Beyoncé Knowles tries, and she tries well, but certain scenes, like when she is ever on the phone, shows she's still learning to be an actress.
 She may prove an actress yet, but in Obsessed (which she produced) she still needs someone to act with and isn't at a point where she can handle monologue realistically.
 Even when she acts with someone, she still seems a bit hesitant, as if getting the lines out is more important than giving them meaning.
+Steve Shill could not get a good performance from Knowles, but given he could not get one out of Elba, the fault here to be fair lies with Shill more than with Knowles.

 One technical aspect of Obsessed that made the movie worse was James Dooley's score.
 It made its presence known constantly and rather than set the mood it only hammered what we were suppose to feel more and more.
-It was so overwrought and I made a special note of how intrusive the music was in my notes on two occasions.
+It was so overwrought that I made a special note of how intrusive the music was in my notes on two occasions.
 When the music overwhelms the film, it can't make a movie better or more intense.

 I figure that today, we're not afraid of certain things.
 We're not afraid of black men in positions of power.
 We're not afraid of woman taking the lead in pursuing romances.
 We're not afraid of firing temps.
-Judging from Obsessed, perhaps we shouldn't be afraid of any of those things, but we should be VERY AFRAID that anyone connected with this film might want to make more movies.
+Judging from Obsessed, perhaps we shouldn't be afraid of any of those things, but we should be very afraid that anyone connected with this film might want to make more movies.
 That would be far more frightening than anything on the screen.

 DECISION: F